iukadike/blog/_posts/2023-09-10-format-string-attack.md

       |     ^~~~~~
 ```

 This error message tells us that the argument we are passing to the printf() function is not a string.
 Rather, we are directly passing a variable to the printf() function.
-It also brings our attention to the fact that there was no format specifiers included for the printf() to parse.
+It also brings our attention to the fact that there were no format specifiers included for the printf() to parse.

 It is important that format specifiers have matching arguments to prevent issues like buffer overflows, memory leaks, or even arbitrary code execution.

-To fix this warning and in turn the vulnerability, I would add a string literal with a format specifier that will parse the argument passed to the printf() function.
-The original code will be modified as below
+To fix this warning and, in turn, the vulnerability, I would add a string literal with a format specifier that will parse the argument passed to the printf() function.
+The original code will be modified as below:

 ```c
 // This line has a format-string vulnerability